cs10/bjc-r/docs/solutions-guide.md

 ***

 #### Resources For Good Style
-These aren't Snap<i>!</i> or BJC specific, but the principles are good.
+These aren't <span class="snap">snap</span>  or BJC specific, but the principles are good.
 ##### _The Zen of Python_
 obtained by typing `import this` in a Python interpreter.
 ```